 But, what about people who frequently seem this way?
 How can you recognize an emotionally unavailable person, in general?

-Although everyone’s different and there are many reasons why someone may behave emotionally distant, there are a few telltale signs of emotional unavailability.
+Although everyone’s different, there are a few telltale signs of emotional unavailability.

-Learning to recognize them may help you make decisions about your relationships and protect yourself if you feel invested in someone emotionally unavailable.
+Learning to recognize these signs may help you make decisions about your relationships and protect yourself if you feel invested in someone emotionally unavailable.

-An emotionally unavailable person has persistent difficulty expressing or handling emotions, or getting emotionally close to other people.
+Emotional unavailability refers to someone who doesn’t respond to your emotional needs or cues.
+An emotionally unavailable man or woman has persistent difficulty expressing or handling emotions, and getting emotionally close to other people.

 - seem standoffish in general